luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/19-character-creation-example.md

 ## Steps: 9.
 10. 11.

-This bruiser is now looking for work, so two consecutive d10 rolls (8,1) on the **9.0 Random Career Path** table turns them into an **Investigator**.
-Adam jumps to the **9.8 Investigator** table and rolls a 98, which would make the character a **Journalist**.
+This bruiser is now looking for work, so two consecutive d10 rolls (8,1) on the **Random Career Path** table turns them into an **Investigator**.
+Adam jumps to the **Investigator** table and rolls a 98, which would make the character a **Journalist**.
 Not quite the Sturdy Gumshoe that Adam had started to picture, but still a cool idea, and there are a lot of ways to get a journalist-type character into the thick of things.
 Adam writes down the skills, rep, and motivation.

-We’re getting close to knowing the most important things, and **10.0 Random Interest** will help solidify that.
+We’re getting close to knowing the most important things, and **Random Interest** will help solidify that.
 It’s a pair of d10 rolls again: 8, 3 — **Pilot**.
 That ties in nicely with the spacer background from back in Step 1.
 Adam makes notes of the additional skills and rep.

-Moving on to a d100 roll for **11.0 Faction**, and the niceness continues with a roll of 69, aligning this character with a **Scum** faction.
+Moving on to a d100 roll for **Faction**, and the niceness continues with a roll of 69, aligning this character with a **Scum** faction.
 It makes sense that a spacer would fall in with the scum post-Fall.
 Adam notes the Know skill, rep, and motivations.

 <!-- CLEANED /blockquote -->